 At times, the solution to a muddy garden is embracing the water and setting up rain garden.
 This is a garden which, instead of dry land, is made up of plants growing in a pool of water.
 We advocate for this kind of garden only when your yard can’t support grass due to being too wet.

 With a rain garden, you need to create a spot where the excess water in your yard drains into then you add plants that can thrive in water such as goldenrod, blue vervain, swamp rose, and elderberry.
 This should be a part of your yard that’s at least 6 feet from the foundation of the house.
 If you stay in a relatively warm area, you can be sure to take care of any mosquitoes and other insects that may breed on the water.

 11. Use hardscaping

 Hardscaping refers to the use of construction materials to create artificial paths in the yard or other area affected by water.
 In this case, you have the option of cement, wood, limestone and other materials to build a path over a muddy area.

 The reason hardscaping is a great solution is that it has the benefit of hardscaping is that it permanently does away with the muddy patches of your yard.
 You can use the hardscaping to create paths between houses and other points of interest in the home.

 Some muddy spots can have overhead cover as well as ground cover.
 You can erect a patio, gazebo or other type of roofing to keep the place dry when it rains.
 This is well complemented with a hardscaped area to keep dry.

 12. Add gravel or crushed limestone

-Gravel does a great job at keeping your yard dry especially when you need a quick but permanent solution to it.
-With gravel, you just need to pour enough of it to make a level above the ground water.
+Gravel does a great job of keeping your yard dry, especially when you need a quick but permanent solution.
+You just need to pour enough of gravel to make it a level above the groundwater.